MENU

 Step one

 First things first, you will want to set the hook that will attach to the wall.
 Whatever you decide to use is up to you and the mounting piece you decide on, but begin with placing that before anything else.
-We used two nails and a piece of twine, but you may prefer a picture frame hook.

 It’s December and gift giving and celebrations are the highlight of the month.
 This often requires spending time searching for parking spots at busy shopping centres and wandering endlessly through crowded stores in search of the perfect gift to show appreciation to those you love.